Infineon/infineon-icons-vue/readme.md

   <img src="https://github.com/Infineon/infineon-icons-vue/blob/master/images/screenshot.png?raw=true" alt="Screenshot">
 </a>

-Component to be used with Vue3 to easily include Infineons icon library.
+Component to be used with Vue3 to easily include Infineons Icon Library.
 This library supports treeshaking out of the box.
+Uses <a href="https://github.com/infineon/infineon-icons">Infineons Icon Library</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>